 Once the board is dry we need to add something heavy duty to the back for hanging purposes.
 For me this involved two screws and a wire as shown above.

-The final treatment included two holes on the bottom right hand side.
+The final wood treatment included two holes on the bottom right hand side.
 This is where we’ll hang our Mason jar towards the end of the project.

 The final touch was to fill the jar with water and add flowers.

-Now let’s click the links below and see what all these amazing ladies created.
+Now let’s click the links below and see what these amazing ladies created on their blogs.